 We can’t avoid all sources of threats, challenges or opportunities in our lives, nor would we want to.
 But we can develop healthier ways of responding to those real or imagined events that cause distress.
 Learning to recover from rather than simply avoiding all distress is key to promoting mental health and physical well-being.

 Does MBSR work to reduce distress?

 For example, a 2014 systematic review and meta-analysis published in the journal JAMA Internal Medicine pooled data from 47 trials of the health effects of meditation programs on over 3,500 people.
 After carefully controlling for the placebo effect, the authors found that MBSR resulted in moderate improvements in anxiety, depression and pain.
-But it found low evidence of improved stress/distress and mental health-related quality of life.
+However, it found low evidence of improved stress/distress and mental health-related quality of life.

-Whereas another 2015 systematic review of 2668 healthy individuals in 29 different studies found large buffering effects of MBSR against stress, moderate effects on anxiety, depression, distress, and quality of life, and small effects on burnout.
+Another 2015 systematic review of 2668 healthy individuals in 29 different studies found large buffering effects of MBSR against stress, moderate effects on anxiety, depression, distress, and quality of life, and small effects on burnout.

 For all its lauded benefits, meditation is not everyone’s cup of tea.
 And it takes time, training and skill guidance to develop the practice.
 Indeed, authors of the 2014 meta-analysis state,

 “Meditation was a skill or state one learned and practiced over time to increase one’s awareness and through this awareness to gain insight and understanding into the various subtleties of one’s existence.
 Training the mind in awareness, in nonjudgmental states, or in the ability to become completely free of thoughts or other activity are daunting accomplishments.”Goyal et al, 2014